slowernews/wisdom-tldr/chapters/chapter_1_self.md

 - Part of being a man is being a protector of everyone who comes into your life.
 Part of being a man is getting shit done.
 A real man loves problems. it’s an opportunity to do your best.
 - Work for a cause, not for applause.
 Live life to express, not to impress.
 Don’t strive to make your presence noticed, just make your absence felt.
 - You must play by your rules, funnel your weird stuff to give you some advantage.
-- im bad in following a script.
+- I'm bad in following a script.
-- i approve of me. i am my word. i keep my word / i take nothing she says seriously, helps me relax.
+- I approve of me.
+I am my word.
+I keep my word / I take nothing she says seriously, helps me relax.
-- escape competition through authenticity -- naval
-- to be honest speak without identity -- naval
-- honesty is an antidote to impostor syndrome.
+- Honesty is an antidote to impostor syndrome.
-- you are shaped by how you see others seeing you
+- You are shaped by how you see others seeing you

+> *"Everybody wants spirituality. nobody wants the truth."
+-- Naval Ravikant*
+> *"I don't wnat to be in environments or people where i have to watch what i say."
+-- Naval Ravikant*
-- what do you really despise? by this you are truly known. -- frank herbert
+> *"What do you really despise? by this you are truly known."
+-- Frank Herbert
+> *"Escape competition through authenticity."
+-- Naval Ravikant*
+> *"To be honest speak without identity."
+-- Naval Ravikant*
 > *"Inside every cynical person, there is a disappointed idealist."
 -- George Carlin*
-- you're no under no obligation to be the same person you were 5 minutes ago. -- alan watts -->
+> *"You're no under no obligation to be the same person you were 5 minutes ago."
+-- Alan Watts*
+-->

 > *"I'd rather be hated for who I am, than loved for who I am not."